elpato-dev/OSINT-compass/local_install.md

 ## OSINT-compass Engine

-1. clone the repo `git clone https://github.com/elpato-dev/OSINT-compass-engine.git` from [here](https://github.com/elpato-dev/OSINT-compass-engine)
+1. Clone the repo `git clone https://github.com/elpato-dev/OSINT-compass-engine.git` from [here](https://github.com/elpato-dev/OSINT-compass-engine)

-2. install the requirements `pip install -r requirements.txt`
+2. Install the requirements `pip install -r requirements.txt`

-3. uncomment the last two lines from main.py so it looks like this:
+3. Uncomment the last two lines from main.py so it looks like this:
   ```plaintext
   # Remove before deploying to render
   if __name__ == '__main__':